arkku/homebridge-rotel-arkku/README.md

 other than myself as is.
 It does show how to make a Homebridge platform accessory, but other than that my JavaScript coding style is horrible spaghetti and does not set a good example.
-(In my defense, I used another Homebridge plugin as an example, since I don't really know Node.js myself).
+(In my defense, I used another Homebridge plugin as an example, since I don't really know Node.js myself.)

 ~ [Kimmo Kulovesi](https://arkku.dev/), 2020-02-09